bytecodehr/bytecode-github-site/README.md

-# Clancy is an elegant portfolio theme for Jekyll
+# Nuntu – An impressive portfolio theme for Jekyll

-Clancy is an elegant portfolio theme for Jekyll designed for photographers, designers, illustrators, artists, creatives, etc. This theme will help you professionally introduce yourself to your visitors and showcase your work in a minimalistic style.
-This super clean and fully optimized theme can be easily customized to suit your needs.
+Nuntu is a feature-rich and versatile theme for Jekyll, designed for creating an impressive personal portfolio.
+Whether you're a developer, designer, writer, or any creative professional, Nuntu has got you covered with its wide range of functionalities and stunning design.

 * * *

 ### Demo

-Check the theme in action [Live Demo](https://clancy.netlify.app/) |
+Check the theme in action [Live Demo](https://nuntu.netlify.app/) |
 [Artem Sheludko](https://jekyllthemes.io/developers/artem-sheludko)

 * * *